kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 ### Final settings (Group 2)

 - Target angle: −1.1°
-- Q angle: 10 / Q rate: 1 / R control: 0.1
+- Q angle: 30 / Q rate: 1.5 / R control: 0.1
 - Model damping: 0.98 / Control scale: 35
-- Motor base: 100 / Motor trim: 0
+- Motor base: 240 / Motor trim: 0
-- **Resulting gain: K = [9.55, 3.68]**

 ### Result

 The LQR controller achieved **stable balancing**: lean angle held within ±1° of target, angular velocity damped quickly, and controller output remained smooth and consistent.
 This was a significant improvement over PID.

 All LQR source code and tuning files are in `src/balance/lqr/`.
-The live tuning dashboard (used to adjust parameters in real time and monitor sensor output) is in `src/balance/dashboard/`.
+The live tuning dashboad is hosted by the ESP32 itself, after tuning it was taken off to take advantage of pure mathematical performance of the esp responsible for balancing the bicycle.

 ---